MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent10/details.md

 ---
-# Hall Current 10 click
+# Hall Current 10 Click

 > Hall Current 10 Click is a compact add-on board that provides economical and precise AC or DC current sensing solutions.
 This board features the ACHS-7194, a fully integrated Hall-effect-based isolated linear current sensor designed for the current range of ±40A from Broadcom Limited.
 Inside ACHS-7194 is a precise, low-offset, linear Hall circuit with a copper conduction path located near the surface of the die.
 Applied current flowing through this copper conduction path generates a magnetic field that the differential Hall sensors convert into a proportional voltage, where after that, the user is given the option to process the output voltage as an analog or digital value.
 This Click board™ is suitable for AC or DC current-sensing in industrial, commercial, and communications systems.